 Tools-1a

 The controls are intuitive and I found it very easy to navigate within the Perfect Resize interface.
-As you see, Document Size is rather self explanatory, so let’s dig in a little further to see some of the other features.
+As you see, Document Size is rather self-explanatory, so let’s dig in a little further to see some of the other features.

 If you go back to the Tools-1 image, you’ll notice the Navigator at the top.
-It’s much like the one in Photoshop, however this navigator allows you to the the image at 1:1 scale giving you a great preview of what the final output will look like.
+It’s much like the one in Photoshop, however, this navigator allows you to the image at 1:1 scale giving you a great preview of what the final output will look like.
 I’ll show some impressive examples later in the review.
 Within the Navigator, use Fit to do your cropping or if you’re using a standard preset.
 Fit is also used for when you are printing on canvas with a gallery wrap, and this is another cool feature of Perfect Resize that I’ll get into a bit later on as well.

 Tools-2